rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 4. Currently training the modified model with 25 epochs, learning rate(adaptive) = 0.05(initial), batch size is 60, total number of images in the training set is 60k, and the max label length allowed is 15.
 5. Checking out how to deploy a model using flask while the model is training
 6. Compiling the results of both the models and prepearing to test both of them.
 Analyzing the loss and accuracy plots for both the models.
+7. Thinking of training both models a little bit more on a mix of the provided data and custom more variation data for the model to be more adaptive and robust.